 Here are a few interesting facts about Utah:

-It has vast amounts of fossil fuels in the form of crude oil, coal and oil shale.
+It has vast amounts of fossil fuels in crude oil, coal, and oil shale.

 It is also a great place to find dinosaur bones.

-The junction of the Union Pacific and Central Pacific met at Promontory Summit, next to the Great Salt Lake.
+The Union Pacific and Central Pacific junction met at Promontory Summit, next to the Great Salt Lake.